MicrosoftDocs/quantum-docs-pr/articles/libraries/testing.md

 In cases where an operation implements a reversible classical operation, such that we are only interested in its behavior on computational basis states, <xref:microsoft.quantum.canon.assertoperationsequalinplacecompbasis> tests equality on this restricted set of inputs.

 > [!TIP]
-> The iteration over input states is handled by the enumeration operations <xref:microsoft.quantum.canon.iteratethroughcartesianproduct> and <xref:microsoft.quantum.iteratethroughcartesianpower>.
+> The iteration over input states is handled by the enumeration operations <xref:microsoft.quantum.canon.iteratethroughcartesianproduct> and <xref:microsoft.quantum.canon.iteratethroughcartesianpower>.
 > These operations are useful more generally for applying an operation to each element of the Cartesian product between two or more sets.

 More critically, however, the two approaches test different properties of the operations under examination.